IsabelleRaj/Anopheles-Population-Estimates/README.md

 ## Data Source
 The genomic data was sourced from MalariaGEN's [_Anopheles gambiae_ 1000 Genomes (Ag1000G) Project Phase 3 dataset](https://www.malariagen.net/data_package/ag30-anopheles-gambiae-data-resource/), using the [MalariaGEN API](https://malariagen.github.io/malariagen-data-python/latest/).

-All code was run on R (version 3.6.1) or Python (version 3.9.13).
-The malariagen_data (version 3.0.0) (https://github.com/malariagen/malariagen-data-python) and scikit-allel (version 1.3.5) (https://github.com/cggh/scikit-allel) Python packages were used primarily.
-Pandas, Numpy and Matplotlib were also extensively used.

 ## Description of Files
 In the code folder, there are several notebook which perform a different task of the project.
 These are listed below: